spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/10-register-manage-maas-cloud-accounts.md

 # Validation

-You can validate your MAAS cloud account is created by reviewing the **Cloud Accounts** page.
+You can validate your MAAS cloud account is registered by reviewing the **Cloud Accounts** page.
 Ensure your account is listed under **MAAS**.

 # Next Steps